 Wei-Yang Ma obtained a master’s degree in chemistry from Hangzhou Normal University in China in 2019.
 During his postgraduate studies, he developed a palladium-catalyzed enantioselective C-H olefination under the guidance of Xu Li-Wen and Cui Yu-Ming.
 In October 2019, with the support of CSC, he joined the Géraldine Masson’s team as a PhD student.
-His doctoral research deals with the organocatalytic enantioenselective synthesis of azacycles.
+His doctoral research dealt with the organocatalytic enantioenselective synthesis of azacycles.
+After receiving his Ph.D in 2022, he remains in the group as a postdoctoral researcher; a good opportunity for him to focus on photocatalysis.
 Away from the lab, Wei-Yang likes listening to music, watching movies, and practices fitness.

 firstname.lastname@example.org +33 1 69 82 45 77

 Damien Bouchet obtained the engineer degree of the École Supérieure de Physique et de Chimie Industrielles de la ville de Paris (ESPCI).
 He completed a 6-month internship in Janssen Pharmaceutica NV (Beerse) MedChem lab dealing with glycochemistry followed by a 4-month one in the Prof. Catherine S. J. Cazin group in Ghent University on catalysis with copper-NHC complexes.
 He joined the team in January 2020 for his Master internship (Sorbonne University Paris) to develop organocatalytic asymmetric reactions with chiral phosphoric acids.
 He started his Ph.D studies in the groupe in October 2020.
 Outside the lab, he likes listening to classical music, going to the cinema and to the theatre.

 firstname.lastname@example.org +33 1 69 82 45 77